 On Wednesday night, David Letterman will host his last episode of The Late Show, after an impressive and often bonkers 33 years in late night television.
 Letterman's influence in comedy is undeniable and far-reaching, but his show also earned a reputation for its attention to music.
 With that in mind, now's as good a time as any to revisit Soundcheck's favorite musical moments from his Late Show run.

-Back in early March, Baltimore synth pop band Future Islands played its new single, "Seasons (Waiting On You)" on the Late Show with David Letterman.
+Back in March 2014, Baltimore synth pop band Future Islands played its new single, "Seasons (Waiting On You)" on the Late Show with David Letterman.
 For most bands, a Letterman spot is a routine part of the promotion cycle.
 But thanks to the melodramatic singing and jaw-droppingly great, GIF-ready dance moves of Future Islands' kinetic frontman Samuel T. Herring, everyone -- including Letterman -- was blown away.